 Your surgeon will not be able to guarantee that “I got it all.”
 If you are treated surgically, you should be skeptical of such a claim.
-What the surgeon really means is that he or she removed all of the tumor that could be seen.
+What the surgeon really means is that he or she removed all of the tumors that could be seen.
 If your surgeon did not see it, it wasn’t removed.

 Some tumors have many blood vessels.
-Tiny bits of tumor or even a few cancer cells can drift off in the bloodstream and settle elsewhere in your body.
+Tiny bits of tumor or even a few cancer cells can drift off into the bloodstream and settle elsewhere in your body.
 Years after your primary tumor is removed, these cells can form new tumors and kill you.
 You will need regular check-ups such as CT scans, bone scans, and blood tests.
 If a new tumor starts up, you want to catch it early and treat it promptly.
 Never let your guard down.
 Make sure you get regular follow-up care.

 Be Accountable for Your Follow-up

 Don’t assume that someone at your doctor’s office is responsible for your follow-up.
 You should take responsibility for getting a follow-up scheduled and for keeping the appointment.

 Get regular follow-up testing, which might include CT scans, bone scans, and blood tests.
 Get the results of these tests in writing, and ask for a referral or see an expert for abnormal findings.
 If you are uncomfortable with abnormal findings that your doctor is not treating, ask for a second opinion.

 Today’s health care insurance system can be complicated.
 Again, remember that you have rights and options, but also responsibilities.
 An important first step is finding a financial representative or billing counselor at the institution that will be submitting bills related to your care (hospital, medical group, etc.).
 Communicate clearly and professionally with this person, who could end up being your best ally.
 Work with all billing and reimbursement parties to set up ongoing payment plans that are reasonable and ensure your credit will be protected.